Market Analysis

 Conclusion

 Market impact analysis and signal decay modeling remain critical yet complex components of modern algorithmic trading.
-Recent studies from the Bank for International Settlements indicate that approximately 67% of institutional trades experience significant decay within the first 15 minutes post-execution.
+For very short-horizon signals, a large share of institutional trades can suffer significant decay within the first 15 minutes post-execution.
 Understanding these temporal dynamics enables traders to optimize execution strategies, manage transaction costs, and enhance portfolio performance through sophisticated decay-adjusted trading frameworks that account for market microstructure evolution.

 References